A note from Founder and CEO Byron Dumbrill

 The Very First Tripline

-I tried to make the map-based plan both fun and useful - two of our core product principles at Tripline.
+I tried to make the map-based plan both fun and useful - two of the core product principles at Tripline.
 You'll notice a silly title, images of activities like SCUBA diving, overuse of the word "whilst" as well as a lot of practical logistics information.
 You'll also notice that the whole plan fits on a single page.
 That meant that we only needed to have one piece of paper readily accessible throughout our journey.
 It ended up being incredibly helpful.

 What I didn't realize at the moment was how useful the map would be after the trip.
 When I uploaded our photos to Flickr, I added the map as the first image in the set.
 Friends immediately started commenting on how cool it was (and making fun of me for being so detailed).
 They said they really understood where we went and what we did; things that photos don't convey.
 That was the first brief moment of realization for me.
 But, what really surprised me was perhaps a year later when a good friend of mine asked me where we stayed in Costa Rica - he had just started planning a trip there with his wife.
 Instead of digging through old emails/papers/itineraries, all I had to do was send him a link to the image.
 It took less than a minute.
 In fact, I've sent the same image to many of my friends and they've all used it as a reference for their own plans.

 What I realized was that a map was a new type of media object, similar to a photo or a video.
-Having spent years running product at Jumpcut and Yahoo!
-Video, I also understood how to build services that centered around the creation, sharing and presentation of media objects online.
+Having spent years running product teams at Jumpcut and Yahoo!, I also understood how to build services that centered around the creation, sharing and presentation of media objects online.
 So, I set out to build Tripline: an online application to create and share maps.
 As you look around the Tripline site, you'll notice that the presentation is very similar to what you might find on a photo or video sharing site - that's by design.
-I feel that people naturally understand this style of content presentation thanks to services like Flickr and Youtube that helped to define the standards.
+I feel that people naturally understand this style of content presentation thanks to services like Youtube that helped to define the standards.
 Given the information-overload style of many online travel services, I'm hoping that Tripline's media-object-based design will be a breath of fresh air.
 The goal is to bring content to the forefront, make it entertaining, make it easy to share and provide a solid anchor for each map that you create.
 I hope you like it.

 By the way, here's the same trip, now on Tripline: